gitmasoud/random-usernames/README.md

 `import RandomNames from 'randomusernames';`

+Then you can easily add it to your View:

 `{Object.keys(RandomNames.all).map((item, i) => {`
              `console.log(RandomNames.all[item]);`
            `return <li key={item}>{RandomNames.all[item]}</li>`
  `})}`

+The whole file

 You can also use the one liner:
  `{ Object.keys(RandomNames.all).map((rn) => <li key={rn}>{RandomNames.all[rn]} </li>) }`